Bitcoin was the first crypto to ever be invented, all other cryptos are known as altcoins, or "alternative coins".

-An actual device used to store private keys.
+An physical device used to store private keys.

 Output from an algorithm to maintain consensus on a blockchain.

-A programming language that was used to develop some Cryptos, e.g., Cardano.
+A programming language that was used to develop some cryptos, e.g. Cardano (ADA).

 A hybrid consensus mechanism that uses both PoS and PoW algorithms.